Default S3 method

 Details

-Stage count is determined by length(cost).
+Stage count is determined by length(stage_cost).
 Two dispatch dimensions:

 • 2-stage vs 3-stage (vector length)